 - 2. On July 12, 2019, CPR filed the Application with the Commission.
-The Application requests an order authorizing changing the active crossing protection from gates and flashers to passive warning signs only, with the addition of new retroreflective R15-1 crossbuck signs, R1-2 YIELD signs, new I-13 ENS signs, and new W10-1 advance warning signs. - 3.
+The Application requests an order authorizing changing the active crossing protection from flashers to passive warning only, with the addition of new retroreflective R15-1 crossbuck signs, new R1-2 YIELD signs, new I-13 ENS signs, new R15-2P multiple track signs (3 Tracks), one new W10-4 grade crossing and intersection advance warning sign, and two new W10-1 advance warning signs. - 3.
 On July 16, 2019, the Commission issued notice of the Application and set an intervention period of 30 days from the date of the notice. - 4.
 On August 28, 2019, the Commission deliberated on the Application at its Commissioners' Weekly Meeting.
 By minute entry, the Commission deemed the Application complete for purposes of § 40-6-109.5, C.R.S., which establishes timelines for a Commission decision on applications.
 See also the Commission's Rules of Practice and Procedure, Rule 4 Code of Colorado Regulations 723-1-1303(c) (setting forth the process by which the Commission determines completeness of an application).
 However, after discussion, the Commission tabled any further decisions on the Application in order to consult with legal counsel. - 5.
 On September 18, 2019, the Commission deliberated again on the Application at its Commissioners' Weekly Meeting.
 After discussion among the two Commissioners present, the Commission tabled the matter to its next Commissioners' Weekly Meeting, when all three Commissioners would be present to vote.